Acceleration (0 - 100 km/h)

-After the world debut of hydrogen-electric racing by the Forze VII, there was still a whole lot of work to do to win races.
+After the world debut of hydrogen electric racing by the Forze VII, there was still a whole lot of work to do to win races.
 Therefore the Forze VII was stripped down to nothing but the LMP3 monocoque.
-From that state she was completely rebuilt with new and better components.
+From that state she was completely rebuild with new and better components.
 Some of the major projects were: implementation of a 700 bar hydrogen system, completely new front and rear suspension, total redesign and production of the electrical wiring harness, and obviously a completely new carbon fibre bodywork for much higher aerodynamic efficiency.
 Furthermore, the packaging of all components was drastically changed to improve the car’s performance.

 The Forze VIII is build to compete against petrol powered cars in the Supercar Challenge during the Gamma Racing Day.